-Pair this warming soup with a light and crunchy salad like this cucumber salad, this Winter fruit salad, or this roasted veggie salad.
+Pair this warming soup with a light and crunchy salad like this cucumber salad, Winter fruit salad, or roasted veggie salad.

 Sweet Potato Coconut Curry Soup

-This soup has been in the works since last fall, but I never quite perfected it until this year.
-I couldn’t be more excited about the results and am tickled to share the finalized recipe here.
+This soup has been in the works since last fall, and I’m thrilled to finally share the perfected recipe!

-This is the soup I’ll be making all fall and winter long; it’s healthful, hearty, and best of all, it’s packed with flavor and good textures.
-If you’ve loved this Coconut Curry Chicken or this Sweet Potato Curry, you’ll be obsessed with this soup.
-I can’t wait for you all to try it!
+I’ll be making this soup all fall and winter; it’s healthful, hearty, and full of flavor and texture.
+If you loved my Coconut Curry Chicken or Sweet Potato Curry, you’ll be obsessed with this soup.
+I can’t wait for you to try it!

 Sweet Potato Coconut Curry Soup Tips

-Process steps: adding vegetable stock and coconut milk to the pan; seasoning and bringing to a boil; simmer until thickened; add kale; stir until kale is tender.
+Adding vegetable stock and coconut milk to the pan; seasoning and bringing to a boil; simmering until thickened; adding kale and stirring until tender.

 Don’t skip the toppings!
 They add a lot of flavor and texture to Sweet Potato Coconut Curry Soup.
 I recommend the following: